LeemengH/VFX-Project1-HDR/README.md

 | Tone mapping        | `python3 pipeline.py tonemap --input output.hdr --output result.jpg`                                                                                                                                      |
 | **Full pipeline** | `python3 pipeline.py full --raw_folder ../Source_image --aligned_folder alignmented --exposures 0.02 0.008 0.003125 0.00099900099 0.00061500615`                                                            |

+# Report
 ## Implementation of Roberston
 ### Problem Description
+This method has several advantages: first, since the representation is non-parametric, the response function does not need to be assumed to have a shape described by some previously defined class of continuous functions; second, the formulation takes explicitly into account the sensor noise model; and third, the structure of the algorithm naturally uses all information available from image pixels for the estimation of response function and reconstruction of E.

 Our goal is to reconstruct the $g$ (the inverse response curve) and then compute $E_i$
 * $Z_{ij} = f(E_i {\Delta} t_j)$ , where i represents i-th pixel and j represents j-th picture
 * $X_{ij} = E_i {\Delta} t_j$